Agno, Pangasinan: Etymology

-The name Agno was derived from a species of swamp tree called “agno casto”, a chaste tree used for medicinal concoctions to relieve pain and illness.
+The name Agno was derived from the fruit, mango (Tagalog: mangga), and a species of swamp tree called “cited agnus-castus”, a chaste tree used for medicinal concoctions to relieve pain and illness.
 It was known to be abundant in the area.
-In time, “Agno” was retained to become the name of the town.
+Over time, the name “Agno” was retained and adopted as the official name of the town.

 History

-Agno was formally organized as a municipality in 1791.
-During the Spanish and early American periods, Agno was part of the Province of Zambales.
-Upon the Philippine Commission's enactment of Public Act No. 1004 on November 30, 1903, the northern part of Zambales - including Agno - was annexed into the Province of Pangasinan.
+Agno was formally established as a municipality in 1791.
+During the Spanish and early American periods, it was part of the province of Zambales.

+On October 15, 1903, by virtue of Act No. 945, entitled “An Act Reducing the Twenty-five Municipalities of the Province of Zambales to Fifteen,” while still part of the Province of Zambales, the municipality of Agno retained its existing boundaries.

+On November 30, 1903, by virtue of Act No. 1004, the municipalities of Bolinao, Alaminos, San Isidro (Burgos), and Infanta were annexed to the Province of Pangasinan.

+On December 19, 1903, by virtue of Act No. 1029, Act No. 1004 was amended to include the municipalities of Anda, Bani, and Agno among those annexed to the Province of Pangasinan.

 Geography

 The Municipality of Agno is characterized by rolling terrain and rainfed rice fields.
 Near the poblacion, or town plaza, the road passes along the Mabini river or (Balincaguing River), which drains into the South China Sea further west.
 The town plaza is home to a centuries-old Roman Catholic church, as well as one of the first congregations of the Philippine Independent Church.
 The town shares borders with the town of Bani to the north, the town of Mabini and Alaminos to the east and with Burgos to the south.
-Contrary to popular belief, the Agno River do not pass this municipality.
+Contrary to popular belief, the Agno River does not pass this municipality.

 Agno is situated 68.34 km from the provincial capital Lingayen, and 277.27 km from the country's capital city of Manila.